kvas-it/europython2017/3-mary-had-a-little-lambda.md

 - Booleans, conditionals and logic.
 - Lists, stuff.

-All of this is called Church Encoding.
+All of this is called Church Encoding and it actually works in Python.